daniel8lopes/omnia3/docs/pages/omnia3/Authorization/omnia3_authorization.md

 The **OMNIA Platform** authorization uses a policy-based model.
 This policy-based model consists of three main concepts: policies, permissions and roles.

 - A policy is composed by one or more permissions
-- A permission is a collection of roles used to evaluate users permissions
+- A permission is a function/area to protect and has a collection of roles used to evaluate users permissions
 - A role is an easy way to group users of an application based on what they can or cannot do

 ## 2.